 Consider offering an online learning portal to make training easily and consistently accessible.

 Important: Don’t give up on training when times get tough

 When an organization faces budget constraints or financial pressures related to an economic downturn, employee training is often one of the first items to get scaled back.
 This is a big mistake – especially in tight labor markets in which the balance of power is shifted in employees’ favor.

-Employees crave opportunities for learning and development, and frequently cite it as an important factor in their engagement and retention.
-This because they want to keep:
+Employees crave opportunities for learning and development and frequently cite it as an important factor in their engagement and retention.
+This is because they want to keep:

 - Improving themselves

 - Making themselves more competitive

 When employers have to work harder to attract and retain top talent, a robust offering of training and development opportunities can be a key differentiator between your company and competitors.

 Summing it all up

 There are many types of training that your business may need to implement.
 In evaluating what makes the most sense for your organization, conduct the appropriate analysis of your business situation and goals, talk to employees and consult what the law says (if relevant).
 Select training based on its clarity of purpose and objectives, relevancy to employees’ jobs and company goals, and achievability according to metrics for success.
 Also consider the ROI and appeal to a broad cross-section of employees.
 Employees want their training to be short, focused, on the job and diverse in approach.